NicolasKheirallah/AlertBanner/README.md

 ![screenshot](https://github.com/NicolasKheirallah/AlertHeader/Screenshot/Screenshot2024-08-17170932.png)

 This project is inspired by the work of Thomas Daly but has been significantly rewritten and updated to leverage the Microsoft Graph API for enhanced functionality.
-Special thanks to Thomas Daly for the original concept.
+Special thanks to Thomas Daly for the original concept!

 [Thomas Daly Blog](https://github.com/tom-daly/spfx-side-navigation)

+## Goal of this project
+As a alert banner is often requested by organization such as IT but isn't readily available, I wanted to create one that could be used by any organization!

+I also rarely get to code these days so I wanted to freshen up my knowledge

 ## Used SharePoint Framework Version